cs31415/cs31415.github.io/writings/nyc-diary.md

 By now, Mom was hangry so we looked for pizza.
 We found a Simò Pizza on W 52nd.
 It was a little hole in the wall place with a few barstools and benches for eating in.
 We ordered a *Margherita* and a *Verdura*.
 It came hot off the oven and tasted fresh and delicious.
 It was Italian style Napolitano pizza.
 Great find.

 Hunger abated, we trudged back to the hotel.
-Enroute, Shonu eyed a Van Leeuwen vegan ice cream place on 6th ave and dragged us inside.
+En route, Shonu eyed a Van Leeuwen vegan ice cream place on 6th ave and dragged us inside.
 I refrained given my cough, but Shonu had a dark chocolate and Mom had cookies and cream.
 According to Shonu, it was a 9.8 compared to 10 for Salt and Straw in Culver City.

 Back at the hotel, we saw photos, I typed my journal and downloaded photos from camera, and we slept early.
 These two by 9, I at 10:30.